Yianni-Mitropoulos/h20-pass/README.md

 - Minimal attack surface
 - No internet or network involvement
+- Base26 and Base64 outputs supported
+- Feels responsive (password password computed while you enter the service name)
 - Avoids insecure fallbacks
-- Brutal Argon2id parameters
-- Hash of password computed while you enter service name
+- Decently strong Argon2id parameters, tuned to work comfortably on mobile
+- Uses large hashes (2048 bits) to help protect against cold-boot vulnerabilities
-- No unnecessary cryptographic primitives (no SHA2/SHA3)
+- No unnecessary cryptographic primitives (no SHA2/SHA3) and no "security theatre"
-- No unnecessary "security theatre"
-- Both Base26 and Base64 outputs supported

 ## This tool does NOT: